ataraxialinux/ataraxia/docs/aboutbuildsystem.md

 ## Index of source packages
 We have separated packages into groups to make the build system cleaner.
 We have following repositories for packages:
 ```
- * community    - Packages maintained by Ataraxia Linux community.
-Not supported by core team
- * experimental - Unstable packages mostly for testing new features and adding new packages
  * packages     - Main packages collection for Linux distribution
  * toolchain    - Packages to build cross-toolchain [mostly required to build basic system]
 ```